 This fresh and colorful Fennel Cabbage Slaw is crisp, fresh and smoky thanks to crispy bacon.
-Tossed in a light and simple dressing, this slaw tastes like summer!
+Dressed in a light and simple dressing, this slaw tastes like summer!

 There was only one way to celebrate this abnormally beautiful day and that was with grilled food!

 All winter long I itch to grill.
 Although we Michiganders know there is more snow in our future, until mid April at the least, we still celebrate how the weather is today and make the most of it because it could be the complete opposite tomorrow.
 Today my plan was to grill up some brats and have a few sides to go along with them, because what’s better than grilled food?
-All.
-The.
-Sides.
+Plus all. the. sides.
 One of which is this crisp, fresh and extremely colorful fennel cabbage slaw.